frax: Fast Robot Kinematics and Dynamics in JAX: Vectorized Rigid-Body Dynamics

 Crucially, by avoiding a recursive loop-based structure, we intentionally \textit{increase} the complexity of RNEA from \(O(n)\) to \(O(n^2)\), and from \(O(nd)\) to \(O(n^2)\) for CRBA.
 Here, \(n\) is the number of degrees of freedom (DOFs) and \(d\) is the maximum depth of the kinematic tree.
 However, the overhead of redundant \(O(n^2)\) computations is vastly outweighed by the performance gains from the XLA compiler's ability to make use of fine-grained parallelism within the CPU, GPU, or TPU.

 In general, this aversion to loops typically leads to modest improvements to the compute time for a single evaluation on CPU, but significant improvements in JIT compilation, GPU performance, and automatic differentiation performance (on both CPU and GPU).
 While CPUs can efficiently handle tree traversals, GPUs favor operations with fewer sequential dependencies; thus, we take this approach to maintain strong performance across platforms.
 And, when applying automatic differentiation to the robot dynamics, the vectorized form avoids the cost of tracing gradients through long unrolled loops, for fast evaluation and compilation.
-Timing comparisons for equivalent loop-based and vectorized implementations of RNEA and CRBA are available in Table \ref{tab:vectorized_or_loop} in the Appendix.

 Note that only one loop is strictly required in \texttt{frax}, to compute the forward kinematics.
 All dynamics terms are evaluated purely with array broadcasting, as seen in Algorithms \ref{alg:vectorized_rnea} and \ref{alg:vectorized_crba}.
 And, in the special case of a serial kinematic chain, such as the Franka Panda, the FK loop can even be replaced with an \texttt{associative\_scan}.
 In this case, both the kinematics and dynamics can be evaluated fully \textit{loop-free}, in the sense that no Python \texttt{for} loops are unrolled in the compiled graph.